ucsc/site-giving/source/ways-to-give/index.md

   - list_number: eight
     heading: Employer matching
     copy: |
-      Many employers match their employees’ charitable contributions, providing an easy and effective way of leveraging your gift to UC Santa Cruz.
-Some companies provide the guidelines and forms to fill out online, or you can check with your Human Resources office.
-Some companies match the contributions of retirees and employees’ spouses. <a href="/ways-to-give/employer-match">Search our database</a> to see if your employer will match your donation.
+      Many employers match their employees’ charitable contributions, providing an easy and effective way of leveraging your gift to UC Santa Cruz. <a href="/ways-to-give/employer-match">Search our database</a> to see if your employer will match your donation.
 support_areas:
   - heading: UCSC Fund
     copy: "Support a vibrant learning environment with a gift to the area of greatest need."